tlip/ethereum-block-explorer/README.md

 * Add `# MORE TXs` at the bottom of the block cards when over TX count is >100.
 * Add ability to expand card to view overflow transactions.
 * Add more tests (only 1 right now, sorry :[).
+* Add transaction USD price data from CoinMarketCap or CryptoCompare.
 * Verify that the stats in the header are calculated correctly.